lbl59/WaterPaths-doc/docs/source/SystemComponents/SystemComponents_index.rst

 SystemComponents Module
 =======================

-The `SystemComponents` module contains classes and functions related to defining the system components of the water distribution system.
+The :code:`SystemComponents` module contains classes and functions related to defining the system components of the water distribution system.

 Contents
 --------